Xenoestrogen: Precocious puberty

 Puberty is a complex developmental process defined as the transition from childhood to adolescence and adult reproductive function.
 The first sign of female puberty is an acceleration of growth followed by the development of a palpable breast bud (thelarche).
 The median age of thelarche is 9.8 years.
 Although the sequence may be reversed, androgen dependent changes such as growth of axillary and pubic hair, body odor and acne (adrenarche) usually appears 2 years later.
 Onset of menstruation (menarche) is a late event (median 12.8 years), occurring after the peak of growth has passed.

 Puberty is considered precocious (precocious puberty) if secondary sex characteristics occur before the age of 8 in girls and 9 years in boys.
 Increased growth is often the first change in precocious puberty, followed by breast development and growth of pubic hair.
-However, thelarche, adrenarche, and linear growth can occur simultaneously and although uncommon, menarche can be the first sign.
+However, thelarche, adrenarche, and accelerated growth can occur simultaneously and although uncommon, menarche can be the first sign.
 Precocious puberty can be classified into central (gonadotropin-dependent) precocious puberty or peripheral (gonadotropin-independent) puberty.
-Peripheral precocious puberty has been linked to exposure to exogenous estrogenic compounds.
+Both central and peripheral precocious puberty have been linked to exposure to exogenous estrogenic compounds.

+Central precocious puberty is due to early maturation of the hypothalamic–pituitary–gonadal (HPG) axis.
+Majority of central precocious puberty cases are spontaneous or arise from an unknown cause, but some of these cases arise from organic lesions, environmental factors, and endocrine disrupting chemicals.
+Central precocious puberty is most commonly caused through idiopathic (unknown) reasons in girls, but there is an increased risk of these organic causes for central precocious puberty in boys.